-Hodgson has no new injury concerns ahead of Saturday’s game.
+Manager Roy Hodgson has no new injury concerns ahead of this afternoon’s game.

 “Fortunately,” Hodgson said, “no one has been added to the list, so that’s positive.
 But the ones who are missing are still missing: two centre-halves [Mamadou Sakho and James Tomkins], Tyrick Mitchell hasn’t recovered as yet – neither has [James] McArthur and [James] McCarthy.

 “Nathaniel [Clyne] is in the same boat.
 Again, he’s making some progress but unfortunately it’s not quick enough for him to be involved at the weekend.

 “I’m hoping that… the period of time we have now will see a good number of those players back again, in particular Nathaniel and Tyrick and the two Maccas.
 I don’t know whether that will be too early for the two centre-halves.”

 With Zaha returning, Hodgson will be confident of being able to loosen the shackles today.